 Every time you develop a new Gmail ad each visitor gets something different, which makes them more likely to click-through and give you a conversion.

-Remarketing through Gmail Ads is a vital marketing tool for businesses to keep your brand at front of mind and boost sales and leads.
+Remarketing through Gmail Ads is a vital marketing tool for businesses to keep your brand in front of mind and boost sales and leads.

 Making strong ads will reintroduce your brand and your products or services to your desired audience more than traditional email marketing.